aclark4life/setup-macos/README.md

 ### System Preferences

-Click your way through to the end.
+Click your way to the end.

 #### Accessibility